bodywork-ml/bodywork-docs/docs/cli_reference.md

 : Valid [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) - e.g. `0 * * * *` will run the pipeline every hour.

 **Options:**

+`--branch`
+: Branch of Git repository to deploy, defaults to your repository's default branch (e.g., `master`).

 `--retries`
 : The number of times to retry executing the pipeline, should any stage fail (default is 3).